jammie96/CCNA-Notes/Actual Topics Covered.md

 - 4.6 Configure and verify DHCP client and relay

-- 4.7 Explain the forwarding per-hop behavior (PHB) for QoS, such as classification, marking, queuing, congestion, policing, and shaping
+- 4.7 Explain the forwarding per-hop behavior (PHB) for QoS, such as classification, marking, queuing, congestion, policing, and shaping #QoS

 - 4.8 Configure network devices for remote access using SSH #practical